shirleywbi/BudgetApp/README.md

 2. Refactored SelectionPanel into separate panels to increase cohesion.
 3. Numbers have been formatted to two decimal places.
 4. Exceptions updated to prevent invalid input.

-TO-DO:
-- Integrate load/save
-- Write out any missing REQUIRES/MODIFIES/EFFECTS
-- Clean up semantic coupling, create enumeration for anything with Strings in UI
+5. Integrated load/save functions.
+6. Created enumeration for Action Commands to reduce semantic coupling
-- Add tests for model
+7. Added tests for model

 Nice Additions:
 - Add dates to expense log.
 - Create visuals for the report (e.g., charts and graphs)
 - To allow editing of expense categories
 - Reset button
+- Load from other files JFileChooser
+- Write out any missing REQUIRES/MODIFIES/EFFECTS (most have been completed)
+- Clean up semantic coupling, create enumeration for anything for label/button/text names
+- Learn how to write tests for GUI

 *********************************************************************
 PROJECT SUMMARY: